William Hertzog Thompson

-William H. Thompson (June 16, 1895 – July 6, 1981) was an American writer, psychologist and Presbyterian minister.
+William Hertzog Thompson (June 16, 1895 – July 6, 1981) was an American writer, psychologist and Presbyterian minister.
 He was the father of Susan Buffett and the father-in-law of Warren Buffett.

 Early life and education

 William Hertzog Thompson was born June 16, 1895, in Greeley, Colorado, to Lorin Andrew Thompson, a newspaper editor and postal inspector, and Annie Hertzog Thompson, a mother of four sons and active church member.
 In 1903 the family moved to Omaha, Nebraska, where Thompson eventually graduated from the University of Omaha (later part of the University of Nebraska) in 1917 and he received his master's from the University of Nebraska in 1925 in educational psychology.

 Career

 Thompson worked as a Presbyterian minister and a high school teacher and coach at various schools in Iowa and Nebraska.
 In 1922 Thompson married Dorothy Long who was a teacher at the Iowa School for the Deaf where her father, J. Schuyler Long, was the long time principal and published the first sign-language dictionary.
 In 1930 Thompson received a Ph.D. in psychology from Ohio State University, where his uncle, William Oxley Thompson had been president, and then Thompson went on to teach and serve as a dean at the University of Nebraska and University of Omaha until he retired in 1960.